Infant 6-12 months:

 The most important thing you can do to get your baby ready for table food is to get into the "meal habit" yourself.

 Feed yourself 3 meals a day and 1 -2 snacks.
 Babies learn how to eat from watching you.
-Try to time your infant's feeding times around your mealtime.
+Try to time your infant's feeding times around your mealtimes.

 If you aren't currently eating 3 meals a day, now is the time to start this important healthy habit!
 If you need help with meal planning, get your family advocate to refer you to the Registered Dietitian.